radubasa/CNN-Steganalysis/README.md

 ## Contact

-For any questions or inquiries, please contact Radu-Cristian Basaraba at [r.basaraba@student.utwente.nl].
+For any questions or inquiries, please contact Radu-Cristian Basarabă at [r.basaraba@student.utwente.nl].

 This project is made open source for educational purposes and as part of a master's thesis.
 ```